dpretet/axi-crossbar/test/svut/README.md

 ## Overview

 This testbench is a simple environment to stress the crossbar infrastructure by randomly access slave nodes from up to four master nodes.
-It's built upon Icarus Verilog 11 (used on MacOS) and relies on [SVUT](https://github.com/dpretet/svut) to configure and execute the flow.
+It's built upon Icarus Verilog 11 and relies on [SVUT](https://github.com/dpretet/svut) to configure and execute the flow, binded by a Bash front-end.

 This testbench is focused on the configuration of the crossbar with following setup: